 We need furnaces to keep our homes comfortable during cold weather.
 It keeps houses warm by moving air, steam or hot water.
-And because they generate a lot of heat, it is possible that it can pose a lot of risks to various homes when not installed right.
-Make sure the furnace contractor you hire follows stringent guidelines during furnace installation to ensure that it stays safe once you start using it to safeguard you and your family’s health and life.
+And because they generate a lot of heat, a furnace can pose risks when not installed correctly.
+Ensure the furnace contractor you hire follows stringent guidelines during the furnace installation to ensure that it stays safe once you start using it to safeguard you and your family’s health and life.

-The following is a checklist of the various considerations to be observed during a furnace installation:
+The following is a checklist of the various considerations to be observed when replacing your furnace:

 - Load calculation–contractors should carry out a load calculation to find out the heating and cooling requirements of your home.
 Some contractors take the size of your home (in square feet) as the basis for your heating and cooling needs.
 But this is a wrong practice.
 It will not yield the right information on your home’s actual total load.